Zygmut/Zygmut/README.md

 - 🙃 I tend to forget the things, I'm workingon it using [Clickup](https://app.clickup.com/)

  - I know some 🐍 Python, ♨️ Java 🌐 HTML/CSS/JS and 🚀 bash

-- 👯 Rant over my code, steal it, fork it, blow it up, idk.
-Feedback and Destructive opinion are always welcome.

 - 🌱 Currently learning web-dev